Eric Steckel

 Eric Steckel (born 1990) is an American blues singer, guitarist, songwriter, and record producer.
 To date, Steckel has released 12 albums, and toured worldwide sharing the billing with Steve Vai, Gregg Allman, Johnny Winter, John Mayall, Ray Charles, Larry Carlton, Robben Ford, and others.
+In March 2024, Steckel was voted number 55 in Total Guitar magazine's list of "The 100 Greatest Blues Guitarists of All Time".
 In 2021, Steckel was named one of "10 Future Blues Stars” by Guitar Player.